 First, you start with the basics, like going to sleep at a decent hour and not letting yourself get too hungry.
 Don’t always air every irritation that you feel – that can amplify the bad feelings and reinforce the negative.

-Rubin also says that trying something new, and not being afraid to fail, are key elements to happiness – the brain is stimulated by novelty and challenges.
-She also discovered that trying to drown the blues with “treats” like ice cream or alcohol only left her feeling worse afterwards.
+Rubin also says that try something new, and not being afraid to fail, are key elements to happiness – the brain is stimulated by novelty and challenges.
+She also discovered that trying to drown the blues with “treats” like ice cream or alcohol only left her feeling worse afterwords.

 Don’t be afraid to spend some money on material items that would make you happy, like traveling to visit family or purchasing that new camera you’ve been looking at.
 On the flip side, don’t insist on the best – Rubin says sometimes good enough is good enough.